 For those who are unfamiliar with dog breeding, reputable breeders strive to improve a particular breed by carefully selecting their breeding stock (after screening for health issues) so that they can maintain the best physical and behavioral traits.
 In contrast, many Pomsky breeders produce puppies for the sole purpose of profit; a trend that has been kept going by their popularity on the internet.

-Thanks to their Husky blood, Pomskies tend to be high energy dogs.
+Thanks to their Husky blood, the Pomsky dog breed tends to be high energy dogs.

-For the most parts, Pomskies are active dogs; this can be stemmed back to their Siberian Husky DNA.
-If you plan on bringing home one of these pups, be ready for plenty of daily walks; not only that, but they require mental stimulation at home.
+For the most parts, the Pomsky dog breed is very active; this can be stemmed back to their Husky DNA.
+If you plan on bringing home one of these pups, be ready for plenty of daily walks; not only that, but the dog breed requires mental stimulation at home.
 Given that they have pent-up energy, there’s no telling what kind of mischief they’ll get themselves into.
 Who knows?
 They might even find a way to run away from the yard when you’re not looking.

 Human intervention is often required for breeding due to the size difference between Poms and Huskies.

-If you think about it for a second, it’s pretty much impossible for a Pomeranian to naturally breed with a Siberian Husky.
+If you think about it for a second, it’s pretty much impossible for a Pomeranian to naturally breed with a Husky.
 For one thing, they’re on the opposite ends of the size spectrum!
-Given their differences, it’s easy to see how human intervention would likely be necessary in most cases.
-For instance, artificial insemination most likely plays a role when it comes to breeding Pomskies.
+Given their differences, it’s easy to see how human intervention would likely be necessary to produce the dog breed in most cases.
+For instance, artificial insemination most likely plays a role when it comes to breeding a Pomsky.
 Are these practices worth supporting?
 We’ll let you decide.

 Pomskies are typically big shedders due to their double coats.

 Given that both their parents are double-coated, it’s not surprising to know that Pomskies also tend to shed a lot.
-Aside from regular, everyday shedding, they also blow their coats with the changing of the seasons—during which they lose their thick undercoats.
+Aside from regular, everyday shedding, the dog breed also blows its coats with the changing of the seasons—during which they lose its thick undercoats.
 In a sense, they shed almost year round.
-If you want to limit the amount of dog hair in the house, it’s probably a good idea to do some brushing every day.
+If you want to limit the amount of dog hair in the house with the dog breed around, it’s probably a good idea to do some brushing every day.

-Pomskies are generally vocal dogs.
+The Pomsky is generally a vocal dog.
 In addition to barking, they may also howl.

 As you probably already know, Poms have a tendency to bark while Huskies tend to howl.
 As the offspring of these two breeds, there’s a relatively high chance that a Pomsky would do one—or both.
 If you’re looking for a quiet dog, they may not be the right fit for you.
 If you like the idea of “talking” with your pet, however, you probably won’t be disappointed.
 Like all things, however, it does depend on the individual dog—who knows, your Pomsky might just be the quiet type!